-Our products, including HTC and HPC solutions and distributed computing and data storage solutions, are currently designed primarily for the mining of various cryptocurrencies, such as Bitcoin, Ethereum, Ethereum Classic, Grin and Filecoin.
+Our products, including HTC and HPC solutions and distributed computing and data storage solutions, are currently designed primarily for the mining of various cryptocurrencies, such as Bitcoin, Ethereum, Grin, Filecoin and Chia.
 The demand for, and pricing of, our products are therefore affected by the expected economic returns of mining activities for these cryptocurrencies, which in turn are primarily driven by, among other factors, the prices.
-The cryptocurrency market is highly volatile, and the prices of Bitcoin, Ethereum, Ethereum Classic, Grin and Filecoin have experienced significant fluctuations over their short existence and may continue to fluctuate significantly in the future.
+The cryptocurrency market is highly volatile, and the prices of Bitcoin, Ethereum, Grin,

+Filecoin and Chia have experienced significant fluctuations over their short existence and may continue to fluctuate significantly in the future.
 For example, the overall price of Bitcoin is on an upward trend, however, there have been some significant decreases in late 2018, early 2020 and early 2021, according to the F&S report.

 Historically, our revenues were primarily derived from the sales of HTC solutions primarily used for Grin mining.
-We have completed several new products, such as the HTC solutions used for Ethereum mining, HPC solutions used for Bitcoin mining, and distributed computing and data storage solutions primarily for Filecoin mining.
-We expect our results of operations to be affected by the prices of cryptocurrencies, in particular, significantly and negatively impacted by the sharp price decrease of the prices of cryptocurrencies including Bitcoin, Ethereum, Ethereum Classic, Grin and Filecoin.
-Although we have begun the delivery of these new products in 2022, a diversified offering of mining solution types is unlikely to spread the risk of volatility as the prices of mainstream cryptocurrencies are highly correlated.
+We plan to launch several new products, such as the HTC solutions used for Ethereum mining, HPC solutions used for Bitcoin mining and distributed computing and data storage solutions primarily for Filecoin and Chia mining, in or around the first quarter of 2022.
+We expect our results of operations to be affected by the prices of cryptocurrencies, in particular, significantly and negatively impacted by the sharp price decrease of the prices of cryptocurrencies including Bitcoin, Ethereum, Grin, Filecoin and Chia.
+Although we expect to begin the delivery of these new products in or around the first quarter of 2022, a diversified offering of mining solution types is unlikely to spread the risk of volatility as the prices of mainstream cryptocurrencies are highly correlated.
 We cannot assure you that the cryptocurrency market will remain active enough to sustain the demand for our current and future mining machines or that the prices for any of these cryptocurrencies will not decline significantly in the future.
-Furthermore, fluctuations in the prices of cryptocurrencies, in particular, Bitcoin, Ethereum, Ethereum Classic, Grin and Filecoin, can have an immediate impact on the trading price of the companies operating in the cryptocurrency industry, including the ADSs, even before our financial performance is affected, if at all.
+Furthermore, fluctuations in the prices of cryptocurrencies, in particular, Bitcoin, Ethereum, Grin, Filecoin and Chia, can have an immediate impact on the trading price of the companies operating in the cryptocurrency industry, including the ADSs, even before our financial performance is affected, if at all.